bernardoduarte/awesome-version-managers/readme.md

 ### Swift

 - [swiftenv](https://github.com/kylef/swiftenv) - A Swift manager that changes version per user, set a per-project version and allows you to override the version with an environmental variable.
+- [swiftly](https://github.com/swift-server/swiftly) - A CLI tool for installing, managing, and switching between Swift toolchains, written in Swift.

 ### PHP